operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

    },
 }
 ```
-`message` and `newParameter` are set in the top level as extra variables and `meta` provides the relevant metadata for the Custom Resource as defined in the operator.
-The `meta` fields can be access via dot notation in Ansible as so:
+`message` and `newParameter` are set in the top level as extra variables, and
+`meta` provides the relevant metadata for the Custom Resource as defined in the
+operator.
+The `meta` fields can be accesses via dot notation in Ansible as so:
 ```yaml
 ---
 - debug: